Enhancing Optomechanical Entanglement and Mechanical Squeezing by the Synergistic Effect of Quadratic Optomechanical Coupling and Coherent Feedback: Introduction

 \section{Introduction}

 Quantum entanglement~\cite{Horodecki2009RMP} and squeezing~\cite{Andersen2016PS}, as striking features of quantum mechanics, have attracted intense interests owing to their potential applications in modern quantum science and technologies~\cite{Dowling2003PTRSA}.
 In particular, the preparation of entangled or squeezed states in massive mechanical systems has long been an ongoing pursuit~\cite{Braunstein2005RMP,Andersen2010LPR}, which is not only because of their great significance for the fundamental tests of quantum theory and the exploration of the classical-quantum boundary~\cite{Modi2012RMP}, but also because such states can provide indispensable resources for advancing quantum technologies beyond the classical limits, e.g., improving sensitivity in ultraprecision measurement~\cite{Xia2023NP}, enhancing security in communication~\cite{He2015PRL}, and boosting computational efficiency in information processing~\cite{Zhang2018NSR}.
 Nevertheless, the generation and preservation of such macroscopic nonclassical states are severely hindered by the decoherence effect induced by environmental thermal noise.
-In the past decades, a lot of effort has been devoted both theoretically and experimentally to overcome this difficulty, leading to a variety of schemes for realizing macroscopic entanglement~\cite{Wang2016PRL,Dai2016NP,Luo2022PRL} and squeezing~\cite{Ma2011PR,Esteve2008Nature,Purdy2013PRX}.
-For instance, entanglement generation has been explored via injection of quantum squeezing~\cite{Wang2013PRL,Jiao2024LPR,Jiao2025PRA} or synthetic gauge fields~\cite{Lai2022PRL,Liu2023SCPMA,Liu2024PRA}, dark-mode~\cite{Lai2022PRR,Huang2022PRA} or feedback control~\cite{Riste2013Nature,Li2017PRA,Miki2023PRA}, photon counting~\cite{Ho2018PRL}, dynamical modulation~\cite{Wang2016PRA,Hu2019PRA,Yang2024OE}, and nonreciprocal manipulation~\cite{Jiao2020PRL,Jiao2022PRAPP,Jiao2025FR}, while mechanical squeezing has been pursued through using frequency modulation~\cite{Mari2009PRL,Han2019PRA,Yang2021PRL}, monochromatic driving~\cite{Lu2015PRA,Huang2021PRA}, backaction-evading measurements~\cite{Ruskov2005PRB,Szorkovszky2011PRL,Szorkovszky2013PRL}, dark-mode~\cite{Huang2023PRA} or feedback control~\cite{Zhang2009PRA,Vinante2013PRL}, and reservoir engineering~\cite{Rabl2004PRB,Woolley2014PRA,Bai2021PRL}.
+In the past decades, a lot of effort has been devoted both theoretically and experimentally to overcome this difficulty, leading to a variety of schemes for realizing macroscopic entanglement~\cite{Luo2022PRL} and squeezing~\cite{Esteve2008Nature}.
+For instance, entanglement generation has been explored through exploiting injection of quantum squeezing~\cite{Wang2013PRL,Jiao2024LPR} or synthetic gauge fields~\cite{Lai2022PRL}, dark-mode~\cite{Lai2022PRR} or feedback control~\cite{Riste2013Nature,Li2017PRA,Miki2023PRA}, high-frequency resonance effect~\cite{Shang2024PRApp}, photon counting~\cite{Ho2018PRL}, and nonreciprocal manipulation~\cite{Jiao2020PRL}.